Leadership & Service

 An experienced administrator with demonstrated results, Dr. Vicino brings a passion for building programs, empowering faculty and students, and leading the scholarly profession.
 Read about his leadership and service philosophy, administrative and organizational experience, student advising and support experience, and leadership and service to the profession and discipline.

 As citizens of a university, we have a commitment to improve the human condition.
 One of the primary reasons that attracted me to a career in higher education was the commitment to public engagement and global education.
 As a scholar of urban affairs, I believe it is important to serve our communities through inclusive engagement.
 I work to strengthen this mission by capitalizing on the local and global opportunities through experiential learning and service.
 My approach to leadership and service seeks to contribute beyond the walls of the classroom or the pages of a book.
 I carry the duties and responsibilities of service to our students, our institution, and to my discipline and field.
 Above all, I value service to the community, whether serving those in our own backyard in Boston or our global neighbors in places like Rio de Janeiro or Tokyo.
+Through all of my work, I weave a deep commitment to diversity, equity, and inclusion to support faculty, staff, and students.

 The articulation of a vision, mission, goals, and objectives are the foundation of strong academic leadership and management.
 As an academic administrator, I seek to: lead, manage, advocate, facilitate, and communicate for and with our community.
 Throughout my career, I have learned that an inclusive and collaborative approach to leadership and management is essential.
-With an established record of serving institutions in fruitful ways, I have developed a wealth of administrative experience and a record of leadership in program development, including my various leadership roles as a Department Chair, Program Director, and as a thought leader in the profession.
+With an established record of serving institutions in fruitful ways, I have developed a wealth of administrative experience and a record of leadership in program development, including my various leadership roles as an Associate Dean, Department Chair, Program Director, and as a thought leader in the profession.

 - Aspire to be globally recognized as distinctive thought leaders that confront the toughest challenges facing society and politics; and